openfga/rfcs/20231214-listUsers-api.md

     1. We find a terminal/concrete wildcard of `user:*`, which matches the `user:*` in the user filter, and so we add it to the list of items to include in the response.

-1. No further subjects to expand, and so we're done.
+1. No further users to expand, and so we're done.
 Return the items we accumulated from the steps above.

 Visually, the overall recursive call tree looks like the following: